nhejazi/ser2021_mediation_workshop/02-effects-def.md

 \end{figure}

 <!--
-ID: Kara, I copied what I had written below, feel free to reuse -->
+ID: Kara, I copied what I had written below, feel free to reuse/modify -->

-# The Interventional Direct and Indirect Effects {#interventional}
+## The Interventional Direct and Indirect Effects {#interventional}

-## Definition of the effects
+### Definition of the effects

 Consider the following directed acyclic graph.